okeeffed/developer-notes/manual/Networking/Subnetting-Fundamentals.md

 Example of an `IPv6` address: `2001:0DB8:AC10:FE01:0000:0000:0000:0000` which can be further compressed to be represented as `2001:0DB8:AC10:FE01::`.

+The main advantage of IPv6 over IPv4 is the larger address space.

 ### MAC

 - 48 bit